Our technology projects

 PragmatIC participates in a number of innovative technology projects.

-ALFIE (Assembly Line for Flexible Integrated Electronics) is a PragmatIC project that will establish a new capability for assembly of flexible electronics and develop processes that can be transferred directly to customers’ existing production lines.
+ALFIE (Assembly Line for Flexible Integrated Electronics) is a PragmatIC project to establish a new capability for assembly of flexible electronics and develop processes that can be transferred directly to customers’ existing production lines.
 It is part funded by the European Agricultural Fund for Rural Development.